Singidunum University: Management

 All activities of Singidunum University are regulated by internal governing bodies: the University Council, the Rector’s Collegium, the University Senate and the Elective Council.

-Students
+Infrastructure

-Around 12,000 students are currently enrolled at Singidunum University.
 The University has 20,000 m2 of high quality space, equipped with modern computer and internet infrastructure, audiovisual and other equipment necessary for efficient educational activities: 20 amphitheatres, 50 lecture halls, and 14 computer rooms.
 Internet access is available in the entire area of Singidunum University, where the centre for foreign languages, the library, offices for consultations, a bank and a student café are located as well.

 The Student Service of Singidunum University represents an info centre where students can get information regarding the studies and other activities at the University.

 Career Center provides assistance to students in developing skills for effective and efficient job search through specific individual and group counselling programs.

 Students are actively involved in the work of the University through the Student Parliament and the President of the Student Parliament.